-In the last year our members have built nearly seventy-thousand homes in different communities across Ontario.
+In the last year, our members have built nearly seventy-thousand homes in communities across Ontario.

-The Ontario Home Builders' Association is the voice of home building, land development and professional renovation industry in Ontario.
+The Ontario Home Builders' Association (OHBA) is the voice of home building, land development and professional renovation industry in Ontario.
 OHBA represents over 4,000 member companies, organized into a network of 27 local associations across the province.
-Our membership is made up of all disciplines involved in land development and residential construction including: builders, developers, professional renovators, trade contractors, manufacturers, and consultants and suppliers.
-The residential construction industry employs over 532,000 and has contributed over \$66.6 billion to the province's economy in 2018.
+Our membership is made up of all disciplines involved in land development and residential construction including builders, developers, professional renovators, trade contractors, manufacturers, and consultants and suppliers.
+The residential construction industry employs over 518,347 and has contributed over \$57.8 billion to the province's economy in the past year.